Hometown Orthodontics Answers

-The good news is that braces are more affordable today than ever at our offices in Searcy and Heber Springs.
+The good news is that braces are more affordable today than ever at our office in Searcy.
 Our team also works with insurance companies in Arkansas and offers payment plans that meet your family’s budget.

 Most orthodontic problems are genetic or inherited.
 Examples of these inherited problems are crowding, spacing, protrusion, extra or missing teeth, and some jaw growth problems.

 Other oral problems are caused by thumb or finger-sucking, dental disease, accidents, the early or late loss of babyteeth, or other causes.